korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 The _pollFirst_ and _pollLast_ methods
 do the same thing, but in addition, they remove the element from the set.
-In the next lecture, I'll be covering additional methods unique to the navigable set as well as a few on the sorted set interface.
+In the next section, I'll be covering additional methods unique to the navigable set as well as a few on the sorted set interface.
 </div>